-by William F. Tate, Edward Mallinckrodt Distinguished University Professor in Arts & Sciences; Dean, Graduate School and Vice Provost for Graduate Education
+Written by William F. Tate, the Edward Mallinckrodt Distinguished University Professor in Arts & Sciences at Washington University in St. Louis

 “My ear hurts.”
 “It’s hard to breathe.”
 “I feel afraid and it won’t go away.”